mpuz/BINBUTT/README.md

 otherwise websocket connection will not work.

-npm build and npm run start will not work, only static version made with "npm run generate" or "nuxt generate" will work
+npm run build will not work, only static version made with "npm run generate" or "nuxt generate" will work

 >